 In short, an honest evaluation of your potential usage is always wise before investing in a countertop appliance.

 Finding the right cooking oil or fat for deep frying foods is not always a straightforward process.
-For example, coconut oil is favored for its health-boosting properties, but some brands impart an unwelcome coconut flavor to the food.

 Here’s an in-depth look at some of your choices:

 Olive oil is a great candidate for deep frying, but the extra virgin variety has a low smoking point and can become bitter when overheated.

 Peanut oil is one of the most popular cooking oils used in professional kitchens and higher-end fast food restaurants.
 It has a very high smoking point (450°F) and a neutral flavor.
 It can be expensive, and it’s not readily available in some areas.
 Those with a peanut allergy or sensitivity could experience a reaction to foods cooked in peanut oil.

 Safflower oil is another “healthy” choice for deep frying.
 It has a high smoking point, polyunsaturated fats, and beneficial Omega6 amino acids.
 However, it can impart a strong (though generally agreeable) flavor to foods.